antvis/G6/docs/manual/tutorial/example.en.md

 }
 ```

 G6 will render the graph according to the position information in the data once G6 finds `x` and `y` in the data.
-This mechanism satisfies the requirement that render the source data.
-To solve the problem of part of the graph is out of the view port, two configurations are provided:
+This mechanism satisfies the requirement that rendering the source data.
+To solve the problem of the graph out of the view port partially, two configurations are provided:

 -  `fitView`: Whether fit the graph to the canvas;
 -  `fitViewPadding`: The padding between the content of the graph and the borders of the canvas.